mrsambaga/c-playground/README.md

 # C Playground

-A personal repository for practicing and studying the C programming language.
+My personal repository to practice, experiment, and learn the C programming language.

+## 📂 About This Repository

+This repository is a collection of small C projects, code snippets, and tutorials.
+It serves as my hands-on lab for exploring C programming concepts, from the basics to more advanced topics.

+## 📁 Current Structure

+- `c-tutorial/` — Contains basic C tutorial code.
+- `command-line-shell/` — Contains project about command line shell using C

-## 📘 Source
+## 📌 Note

-This repository follows the **C Programming Course by Jason Fedin**.
-Please refer to the original course for full content and detailed explanations.

-## 📚 Course Topics

-- Basic data types and operations
-- Input and output
-- Arrays
-- Functions
-- Conditional statements
-- Loops
-- Strings
+This repository is primarily for personal learning.
+Feel free to explore the code if you find it useful!

+---